apoorva-singh/simple-hotel-chatbot/README.md

-Welcome to the assignment!
-In this assignment, we will try to build a simple chatbot for a hotel.
-We will be using the Rasa framework for this assignment.
-Do not worry if you have no experience in ML or in using Rasa.
-All that is required for this assignment can be gleaned from the Rasa tutorial or Rasa docs.

-This assignment is intended to test your learning ability and problem-solving skills together with basic coding skills.

-Expected time: 4 days

-We hope that you have fun learning a new framework and building the chatbot!

 # Objective -
 To build a simple chatbot for a hotel.
 The chatbot should be able to respond to and handle the following basic functionalities